At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in the pharmaceutical industry, particularly as a Medical Science Liaison.
 Emphasise any work related to Nephrology or rare diseases, and showcase your existing customer network.

 Craft a Compelling Cover Letter: Write a cover letter that specifically addresses the key responsibilities and skills mentioned in the job description.
-Use examples from your past experiences to demonstrate how you meet these requirements, especially your ability to engage with clinicians and stakeholders.
+Use examples from your past experiences to demonstrate how you meet these requirements and your passion for the role.

 How to prepare for a job interview at IQVIA